maxime-tournier/maxime-tournier.github.com/notes/vicon.md

 3. select all the trials in this session
 4. run the "reconstruct and label", then "auto-intelligent gap-fil"

+# Trajectory Swap

+sometimes the labeling is confused and two trajectories swap with each other each time you try to label one. in this case, switch labeling mode to "forward/backward" instead of "whole" and fill the gap.

 # Missing Markers